 My Research

 My work focuses on the intersection of algorithms, AI, and streaming culture.
-In particular, I am interested in exploring questions related to the contentious relationship between algorithmic culture (Striphas, 2015) and the creative process, as well as the impacts of AI on production and distribution within the film and television industry.
+In particular, I’m interested in exploring questions related to the contentious relationship between algorithmic culture (Striphas, 2015) and the creative process, as well as the impacts of AI on production and distribution within the film and television industry.

-For reference, my ongoing analysis of streaming platforms is informed by a relational materialist perspective of algorithmic technology, which was loosely developed by researchers such as Roberge and Seyfert (2016), Kitchin (2017), Seaver (2017), and Bucher (2018).
+For reference, my analysis of streaming platforms is informed by a relational materialist perspective of algorithmic technology, which was loosely developed by researchers such as Roberge and Seyfert (2016), Kitchin (2017), Seaver (2017), and Bucher (2018).

 Moreover, the ideas presented by these researchers – and therefore that of my own – are indebted to the perspectives of relational philosophy (Deleuze & Guattari, 1987; Whitehead, 1978), actor-network theory (Latour, 2005), agential realism (Barad, 2003; 2007), and new materialism (Bennett et al., 2010; Braidotti, 2006).